 Do I have to submit test scores to The College of St. Scholastica?

-No, The College of St. Scholastica is test optional, so you can choose if you want to to submit your test scores.
-If you have higher than average scores, you probably want to include them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, The College of St. Scholastica is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you probably want to include them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 First-Year Applications are Due